-It emanates from the earlier given definitions of land administration that governments pursue political objectives of which many are land related, such as poverty eradication, sustainable agriculture, sustainable settlement, development of economic activity, strengthening the role of vulnerable groups within the society.
+It emanates from the earlier given definitions of land administration that governments pursue political objectives of which many are land related, such as poverty eradication, sustainable agriculture, sustainable settlement, development of economic activity, and strengthening the role of vulnerable groups within the society.
 In order to realise these objectives governments could develop a policy on how the land ('access to land') and the benefits of the land ('access to land related opportunities') are to be allocated.
-With the aim to implementing this policy governments define how she wants to regulate land related activities in society, such as holding rights to land, control of land use, and economic aspects of land.
+With the aim of implementing such policies governments define how they want to regulate land related activities in society, such as holding rights to land, economic aspects of land, and control of land use and development.